XOR Function in Excel

 So in order to get TRUE, at least one TRUE and one FALSE result should be there.

-XOR function works slightly different when we apply more than 2 logical tests.
+XOR function works slightly differently when we apply more than 2 logical tests.

 Excel XOR function returns TRUE when more than two logical tests TRUE result is odd.
 For example, if there are 5 logical tests and out these five if 1, 3, 5 logical tests are TRUE then the final result is also TRUE.
 If out of 5 logical tests, 4 logical tests are TRUE then the final result is FALSE.

 For example, look at the below formula.

-In the above example, we have applied XOR function to test whether all the numbers are >5 or not.
+In the above example, we have applied the XOR function to test whether all the numbers are >5 or not.